 Find a school

 Search by school name

-Search by suburb, town or postcode
+60

-Sector Do
+Search by suburb, town or postcode 1

-Sector Government
+Sector 🖌 Government]

-SEARCH
+Non-government

 Where it says 'Search by school name', type in the name of the school you wish to view, and select <GO>.
-Read and follow the instructions on the next screen; you will be asked to accept the Terms of Use and Privacy Policy before being given access to the school's My School entry web page.
+Read and follow the instructions on the next screen; you will be asked to accept the Terms of Use and Privacy Policy before being given access to the school's My School entry webpage.

-School financial information is available by selecting 'School finances' in the menu box in the top left corner of the school's entry web page.
+School financial information is available by selecting 'School finances' in the menu box in the top left corner of the school's entry webpage.
 If you are unable to access the internet, please contact the school for a paper copy of income by funding source.